-- Raise attachment lift lever to its highest position. - Release parking brake by depressing clutch/brake pedal. - Place freewheel control in "TRANSMISSION DISEN-GAGED" position.
-(See "TO TRANSPORT" in the Operation section of this manual.) - · Roll tractor forward off skid. - Remove banding holding the deflector shield up against tractor.
+- Raise attachment lift lever to its highest position. - · Release parking brake by depressing brake pedal. - Place freewheel control in "TRANSMISSION DISEN-GAGED" position.
+(See "TO TRANSPORT" in the Operation section of this manual.) - · Roll tractor forward off skid.

 Continue with the instructions that follow.